Small Business Trends

-define your target niche in your startup Sometimes it seems as if the “to do” list never ends when you’re starting up a new business.
-You’ve figured out who your niche market is, what their pressing problem is, how your product or service provides the perfect solution, and you’re still not done.
-Now you need to put all that into a niche statement.
+Sometimes it seems as if the “to do” list never ends when you’re starting up a new business.
+You’ve figured out who your niche target is, what their pressing problem is, how your product or service provides the perfect solution, and you’re still not done.
+Now you need to put all that into a niche statement for your startup.

 A good niche statement highlights what’s special about your business.
 It expresses your unique selling position to the world and lets your target niche know what you can deliver.

-• clearly state who your target niche is, and
+- DO clearly state who your target niche is.

 The key to clearly stating your target niche is to describe your niche so explicitly that they readily recognize themselves.
 For this reason, it’s important that you clearly and concisely name your niche using their language.